AliChoukatli/CyberShield-Enterprise/Implementation Phases/Phase_02.md

 ---

-#### 🔴 Step 6 - Configuring RDP and User Logon Permissions
+## 🔴 Step 6 - Configuring RDP Permissions

 ### 🎯 Objective
-Ensure that users, like `Sophia Martinez`, can log on locally to a VM (LTP-EMP01) and connect via RDP by configuring the appropriate permissions.
+Ensure that users, like `Sophia Martinez`, can connect to a VM (LTP-EMP01) via RDP by configuring the appropriate permissions.

 ### 🛠️ Steps

-1. **Create and Configure a Group Policy Object (GPO) for Logon Permissions**:
+1. **Create and Configure a Group Policy Object (GPO) for RDP Permissions**:

    - Open the **Group Policy Management Console**.
    - Right-click on the **Domain** > **Create a GPO in this domain, and Link it here...**.
-   - Name the GPO (e.g., `Allow Domain Users RDP & Local Logon`).
+   - Name the GPO (e.g., `Allow Domain Users RDP`).
    - Edit the GPO:
      - Navigate to **Computer Configuration** > **Policies** > **Windows Settings** > **Security Settings** > **Local Policies** > **User Rights Assignment**.
      - Double-click on **Allow log on through Remote Desktop Services**.